githubdoe/skysolve/README.md

       Download this software onto a computer that can write SD cards.
 I use a Windows laptop.
 2. Follow steps 2 thru 5 in the ***Legacy*** version below.
-But ignore the instruction  to set the resolution to 1280 x 720
+But ignore the instruction  to set the resolution to 1280 x 720 2a.
+When running the setup script you will be asked to setup the hotspot.
+That is where you can change the wifi network name that the hot spot will use.
+The default name is AccessPopup.
+You can change it to something like skypi004.
+Make the number different so it not the same as others at a star party.

-3. Using either you command line connection to the RPI or VNC  Make a direcotry for skysolve then download the skysolve app from GIT Repo to your RPI and Open a Terminal Window.
+4. Using either your command line connection to the RPI or VNC  Make a direcotry for skysolve then download the skysolve app from GIT Repo to your RPI and Open a Terminal Window.
 You could type or copy and paste the following commands into Terminal to accomplish this goal.
 ```bash
 sudo mkdir skysolve
 sudo chmod 777 skysolve